We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Minimum Liability Allocation.
 During the term of the Protected Period, the REIT, the Partnership and the Companies agree for the benefit of the Protected Members that each Company will maintain an amount of indebtedness sufficient to allow each Protected Member, after taking advantage of the provisions of this Article III (including, without limitation the guarantee opportunities in Section 3.2), to be allocated liabilities of the Company for purposes of Section 752 of the Code, and to be “at riskwith respect to liabilities of the Company for purposes of Section 465 of the Code, in each case in an amount no less than such Protected Member’s Minimum Liability Amount.

 Minimum Liability Allocation.
-During the Tax Protection Period, the Partnership will offer to each Protected Partner (or, at the request of an Indirect Owner thereof, such Indirect Owner) at the Partnership’s option the opportunity (i) to enter into a “bottom dollar” basis (whether individually or as part of a group of partners) guarantee of indebtedness of the Partnership or a Subsidiary of the Partnership or (ii) to enter into a Deficit Restoration Obligation, in such amount or amounts so as to cause the amount of Partnership liabilities allocated to such Protected Partner for purposes of Section 752 of the Code to be not less than such Protected Partner’s Minimum Liability Amount and to cause the amount of Partnership liabilities with respect to which such Protected Partner will be considered to be “at risk” for purposes of Section 465 of the Code to be not less than such Protected Partner’s Minimum Liability Amount, as provided in this Article 3.
-In order to minimize the need for Protected Partners to enter into guarantees or DROs, the Partnership will use the optional method under Treasury Regulation
+During the Tax Protection Period, the Partnership will offer to each Protected Partner at the Protected Partner’s option the opportunity (i) to enter into a “bottom dollar guarantee” (whether individually or as part of a group of partners) of indebtedness of the Partnership or a Subsidiary of the Partnership or (ii) in the event the Partnership has sufficient recourse debt outstanding and the Protected Partner agrees in lieu of entering into a bottom dollar guarantee pursuant to clause (i) above, to enter into a Deficit Restoration Obligation, in such amount or amounts so as to cause the amount of Partnership liabilities allocated to such Protected Partner for purposes of Section 752 of the Code to be not less than such Protected Partner’s Minimum Liability Amount and to cause the amount of Partnership liabilities with respect to which such Protected Partner will be considered to be “at risk” for purposes of Section 465 of the Code to be not less than such Protected Partner’s Minimum Liability Amount.
+In order to minimize the need for Protected Partners to enter into guarantees or DROs, the Partnership will use the optional method under Treasury Regulation Section 1.752-3(a)(3) to allocate Nonrecourse Liabilities considered secured by any property acquired by the Partnership pursuant to the Transaction to and for the benefit of the Protected Partners to the extent that the “built-in gain” allocable to the Protected Partner under Section 704(c) of the Code with respect to those properties exceeds the amount of the Nonrecourse Liabilities considered secured by such property allocated to the Protected Partners under Treasury Regulation Section 1.752-3(a)(2).
+A bottom dollar guarantee or a DRO shall be presumed to cause a Protected Partner to be allocated an amount of liabilities equal to such Protected Partner’s Guaranteed Amounts of Guaranteed Debt or such Protected Partner’s DRO amount, as applicable, for purposes of Sections 465 and 752 of the Code.

 Minimum Liability Allocation.
 Immediately following the Closing and during the entire Tax Protection Period, each Protected Partner will be allocated Nonrecourse Liabilities by the Partnership at least equal to the Minimum Liability Amount for such Protected Partner; provided further that the Partnership shall not, during or with respect to the Tax Protection Period, take any position contrary or inconsistent to such allocation in any federal or state income tax returns (including, without limitation, information returns, such as Schedules K-1, provided to partners in the Partnership and returns of Subsidiaries of the Partnership) or any dealings involving the Internal Revenue Service (including, without limitation, any audit, administrative appeal or any judicial proceeding involving the income tax returns of the Partnership or the tax treatment of any holder of partnership interests the Partnership).
 The Partnership will use the optional method under Treasury Regulation Section 1.752-3(a)(3) to allocate Nonrecourse Liabilities considered secured by any property acquired by the Partnership pursuant to the Transaction to and for the benefit of the Protected Partners to the extent that the “built-in gain” allocable to the Protected Partner under Section 704(c) of the Code with respect to those properties exceeds the amount of the Nonrecourse Liabilities considered secured by such property allocated to the Protected Partners under Treasury Regulation Section 1.752-3(a)(2).